This week I was part of the biggest (and shortest) yoga class ever in Central Park.

 5. Administration: As admirable as your intentions might be, yoga is big business.
 You will need an office where administrative duties will take place, depending on the size and type of business your studio provides.

 6. Reception and check-in: This is your first impression and the best way to keep track of your revenue.
-A desk and check in area must be provided – I recommend a bar-code type scanning station for quick and easy check in.
-Seating must be provided for attendants and waiting students, and the desk should be at a height which is accessible to everyone.
+A desk and check-in area must be provided - I recommend a bar-code type scanning station for quick and easy check-in.
+Seating must be provided for attendants and waiting students, and the desk should be at a height that is accessible to everyone.
 The reception area should also be in close proximity to your vending and storage.

 7. Shoe storage: Should be at the entry so the studio remains shoe-free.

 8. Shop: Want to add some retail income?
-Why not add in a retail shop selling gear, mats, CD’s, etc.
+Why not add in a retail shop selling gear, mats, etc

 10. Linen and mat washing: Accommodations must be provided for washing rental mats and laundering towels and linens.